 Prototypes and Minimum Viable Products (MVP) are a critical part of Product Development.
 Sure, you could dive right in, spend months developing an expensive product with all the bells and whistles…only to find that at launch, nobody wants it.
 Or you’ve built it completely wrong.
 Or you could have built something way better if you’d pivoted halfway through.

 Not testing your ideas is a great way to fail (and not in a helpful way).

 Well, a prototype is a lightweight early-version of your product.
-A prototype is also a lightweight early-version of your product.
+And an MVP is also a lightweight early-version of your product.

 …if only it were that simple.
 While in theory MVPs and prototypes seem like the same thing, and both are part of agile product development, there are a few key differences.